Skip to main content

 Service in the Community:

-The Department also actively seeks community collaborations such as grant projects, staff and volunteer memberships on boards and councils, serving as proactive partners with law enforcement agencies, involvement with inmate change programs, advising on management teams, and helping with transitional programs.
+The Department also actively seeks community collaborations such as grant projects, staff and volunteer memberships on boards and councils, serving as proactive partners with law enforcement agencies, involvement with incarcerated individual change programs, advising on management teams, and helping with transitional programs.

 Qualifications